ediying/blitzclock-micro/README.md

     New outgoing Lightning Transaction:Display the outgoing amount with a red light (5 sec).

-    New routed Transaction: Display the daily earned fee amount with orange light (sec).
+    New routed Transaction: Display the daily earned fee amount with orange light (5 sec).

     Detect incoming and outgoing Lightning transactions and update the Blockclock display accordingly.